towolf/towolf.github.com/docs/PsychDocumentation/VideoRecording.markdown

                  files.

-The huffyuv and ffenc\_sgi encoders are mostly useful if you need bit\-exact image storage or storage of raw video sensor data \(Bayer color filter format\), or of high bit depths video data, ie., with more than 8 bpc.
+The huffyuv and ffenc\_sgi encoders are mostly useful if you need bit-exact image storage or storage of raw video sensor data \(Bayer color filter format\), or of high bit depths video data, ie., with more than 8 bpc.
 For most common use cases you can achieve qualitatively good enough results at much smaller file sizes with the standard lossy codecs.

-Psychtoolbox supports high\-level settings, which are relatively easy to use and understand.
+Psychtoolbox supports high-level settings, which are relatively easy to use and understand.
 We describe these first.
-Psychtoolbox also supports low\-level tweaking of codec specific settings, which require significant knowledge about video and audio encoding and lots of tinkering, but provide fine grained control over every tiny aspect of the recording process.
+Psychtoolbox also supports low-level tweaking of codec specific settings, which require significant knowledge about video and audio encoding and lots of tinkering, but provide fine grained control over every tiny aspect of the recording process.